 If you’re interested in having your child pursue an education in the medical field, Brown University offers the famed Program in Liberal Medical Education (PLME) that’s renowned across the country.
 Students applying to this prestigious school have to fill out a separate application than those applying to the general school.

 Student life and activities

-As a parent, academic offerings and professional opportunities are at the top of your list of priorities when choosing a school.
+As a parent, academic offerings and professional opportunities are at the top of your list of priorities when choosing a school and applying to brown university.
 However, your child might also be wondering, “is Brown University fun?”
 Although that’s not the only consideration a family should make when choosing a university, it’s also something that shouldn’t be left out of the equation.
 After all, if a student can’t find something to enjoy about a university then it will be difficult to remain motivated during the four years of undergraduate studies.
 Fortunately, Brown University has a reputation for being a fun, enjoyable, and open university.